cploeger/oc-scripts/README.md

 After the script looked terrible and I always messed up with the parameters, I realized that I had to rewrite the script from scratch.
 After doing so the backup script only has two mandatory parameters and a lot of information is fetched by using the occ command.

-Besides the backup script I also wrote a script that checks if an update is available and another one which automates the process of updating your ownCloud.

 ## Using the scripts

 ### /backup/oc-backup.sh